Ned is instructed in a wide variety of work, in particular across all planning and environmental law contexts.

 Ned regularly advises on environmental assessment.
-He was junior to Robert McCracken QC in R (Evans) v Basingstoke and Deane BC EWHC 899 (Admin), a case that considered the compatibility of planning enforcement time limits with EIA law (now before the Court of Appeal), and was instructed by Friends of the Earth in their Supreme Court intervention on the appeal of the Court of Appeal’s decision in Central Craigavon Ltd's Application for Judicial Review NICA 17.
+He was junior to Robert McCracken QC in R (Evans) v Basingstoke and Deane BC EWCA Civ 1635, a case that considered the compatibility of planning enforcement time limits with EIA law (now before the Court of Appeal), and was instructed by Friends of the Earth in its Supreme Court intervention on the appeal of the Court of Appeal’s decision in Central Craigavon Ltd's Application for Judicial Review NICA 17.
 Ned acted for Natural England successfully resisting a challenge to a condition designed to protect EU habitats in R (Feeney) v SST EWHC 1238 (Admin).

 Other cases of note include: